reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```

 #### Configuration Implementation
 The actual instance of WebClient is created as a bean by a @Configuration implementation during application runtime.
 The hostname or domain name of the Restful API is supplied to the configuration class as an environment variable.
-Along with using the hostname or domain name as the base URL, the configuration class configures the WebClient with other required configurations.
+Along with using the hostname or domain name as the base URL, the configuration class configures the WebClient with other required configurations:

 ```java
 package io.reflectoring.springboot.testconfiguration;